icicimov/blog/_pages/about.md

 ### More Information

 Husband and father, in love with the ocean, MotoGP and F1.
+When not playing with my home computer lab or doing my usual DevOps and Sysadmin stuff at [Encompass Corporation](http://www.encompasscorporation.com) I spend my time outdoors with my family, at the beach or riding my motorcycle.

 ### Recent work history